 — PMD_TX_PARAMETERS

 The PLCP shall then issue a PMD_TXSTART.request, and transmission of the PLCP preamble may start, based on the parameters passed in the PHY-TXSTART.request primitive.
-The data shall then be exchanged between the MAC and the PHY through a series of PHY-DATA.request(DATA) primitives issued by the MAC, and PHY-DATA.confirm primitives issued by the PHY.
-Once PLCP preamble transmission is started, the PHY entity immediately initiates data scrambling and data encoding.
+After the PLCP preamble transmission is started, the PHY entity immediately initiates data scrambling and data encoding.
 The encoding method for the Data field is based on the FEC_CODING, CH_BANDWIDTH, NUM_STS, STBC, MCS, and NUM_USERS parameter of the TXVECTOR, as described in 22.3.2 (VHT PPDU format).

-The PHY proceeds with PSDU transmission through a series of data octet transfers from the MAC.
 The SERVICE field and PSDU are encoded as described in 22.3.3 (Transmitter block diagram).

-At the PMD layer, the data octets are sent in bit 0–7 order and presented to the PHY through PMD_DATA.request primitives.
+The data shall be exchanged between the MAC and the PHY through a series of PHY-DATA.request(DATA) primitives issued by the MAC, and PHY-DATA.confirm primitives issued by the PHY.
+Zero to seven PHY padding bits are appended to the PSDU to make the number of bits in the coded PSDU (C-PSDU) an integral multiple of the number of OFDM symbols.At the PMD layer, the data is passed from PLCP to PMD one symbol at a time through PMD_DATA.request primitives.

 Transmission can be prematurely terminated by the MAC through the primitive PHY-TXEND.request.
 PSDU transmission is terminated by receiving a PHY-TXEND.request.
+Each PHY-TXEND.request is acknowledged with a PHY-TXEND.confirm primitive from the PHY.
 In single user transmission, normal termination occurs after the transmission of the final bit of the last PSDU octet, according to the number of OFDM symbols indicated supplied in the N_SYM field.
-Zero to seven bits are stuffed to make the coded PSDU (CPSDU) length an integral multiple of the OFDM symbol length.

-The PPDU transmission is completed and the PHY entity enters the receive state.
-Each PHY-TXEND.request is acknowledged with a PHY-TXEND.confirm primitive from the PHY.
+When PPDU transmission is completed, the PHY entity enters the receive state.

 In the PMD, the GI or short GI is inserted in every OFDM symbol as a countermeasure against delay spread.
 A typical state machine implementation of the transmit PLCP for single user is provided in Figure 22-26.
 Requests (.request) and confirmations (.confirm) are issued once per state as shown.